exorde-labs/container_scout/README.md

 ## Introduction
 ContainerScout is a dynamic Docker container discovery service designed to integrate seamlessly with Prometheus for real-time monitoring of containerized applications.

-## Prerequisites
-Before you begin, ensure you have met the following requirements:
-- Docker and Docker Compose are installed on your system.

 ## Installation
 To install ContainerScout, follow these steps: